School of Theater Class Notes

 Kegels for Hegel, the conceptual art project co-founded by Alexis Salas (Costume Design 03) is currently working on its first album, F*cking with Philosophers, and is looking for collaborators.
 Kegels for Hegel recently performed at the University Art Gallery at UC San Diego.
 Its short films and clips of performances can be viewed at its YouTube Channel.

-Meredith Lynsey Schade (Theater MFA 06) is an associate producer of Christopher Durang's comedy Vanya and Sonia and Masha and Spike, which has received six Tony Award nominations, including one for Best Play.
-It has also been nominated for an Outer Critics Circle Award for Outstanding New Broadway Play and was honored as Best Play by The New York Drama Critics' Circle.
+Meredith Lynsey Schade (Theater MFA 06) is an associate producer of Christopher Durang's comedy Vanya and Sonia and Masha and Spike, which won the 2013 Tony Award for Best Play and was nominated for five other Tony awards.
+It won the 2013 Drama Desk award for Outstanding Play and the 2013 Outer Critics Circle Award for Outstanding New Broadway Play and was honored as Best Play by The New York Drama Critics' Circle.
 The lighting designer for the show, which is playing at the Golden Theatre, is Justin Townsend (Theater MFA 03).
-Townsend has also received a Drama Desk nomination for Outstanding Lighting Design for David Byrne and Fatboy Slim’s Here Lies Love.
+Townsend won the 2013 Drama Desk award for Outstanding Lighting Design for David Byrne and Fatboy Slim’s Here Lies Love.

 Melissa Berger (Acting MFA 86) is a talent agent at CESD, a senior agent in the theatrical department and a top agent in VoiceOver for young talent.
 She is married to William Martin Brennan (Acting BFA 86), an actor working on television and in commercials.